altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 #### Run Sample Applications

-The GSRD includes a number of sample Linux applications that help demonstrate some of the features of the platform:
+The System Example Design includes a number of sample Linux applications that help demonstrate some of the features of the platform:

 - Display Hello World message
 - Control LEDs